kellyselden/rfcs/text/0696-ember-cli-github-actions.md

 ## Detailed design

-We will replace the .travis.yml with a .github/workflows/ci.yml.
+We will replace the .travis.yml with a `.github/workflows/ci.yml`.
 It will be configured as close as possible to the existing Travis CI setup.
 Unlike Travis CI, there is no enable or authorization step.
 The presence of a file in .github/workflows/ is automatically recognized and run if hosted on GitHub.

+Additionally, the `.github` folder will be added to addons' `.npmignore` file

 ## How we teach this